rizkiarm/grid-universe/docs/guides/movement_and_objectives.md

 ## Writing a custom ObjectiveFn

-Design your own win condition by examining the State.
+Design your own win condition by examining the `State`.
 Keep it fast and pure (no side effects).

 Example: “Reach score ≥ target AND stand on an exit.”